 It is also fabulous piped on chocolate sour cream cookies.
 I used an open star tip to pipe on big rosettes and Russian piping tips to do smaller flowers.

 This frosting really is super versatile.
-There is almost to application it can’t be used for!
+There is almost no application it can’t be used for!

-- Cream together butter and shortening until smooth.
+- Cream together butter and shortening until smooth.½ cup butter, 1½ cups shortening

 - Add sugar and extract, beating slowly at first.
-Add a couple tablespoons of milk.
+Add 2 tablespoons of milk.2 lbs. powdered sugar, 1½ Tablespoons vanilla extract

 - Beat on low to medium speed for at least 5 minutes and continue to add milk until you reach the desired consistency.